Characters of the Marvel Cinematic Universe: A–L: Ruth Bat-Seraph

 Ruth Bat-Seraph (portrayed by Shira Haas) is an Israeli former Black Widow assassin who was trained in the Red Room.
 After the fall of the Red Room, she becomes a high-ranking U.S. government official, acting as the security advisor to United States President Thaddeus Ross.
 She attends an international summit and fights Isaiah Bradley and others who attempt to assassinate Ross during the meeting.
 After working out that Bradley was brainwashed, she assists Sam Wilson and Joaquin Torres in stopping the person behind it: Samuel Sterns, who is attempting to destroy Ross’ legacy due to Ross enslaving him and using him for labor with a false promise to free him.
 After watching Ross turn into a Red Hulk, she befriends an exonerated Bradley, who buys them tickets to a basketball game.

-As of 2025, the character has appeared in one project: the film Captain America: Brave New World (2025).
+As of 2026, the character has appeared in one project: the film Captain America: Brave New World (2025).

 Quentin Beck / Mysterio

 Quentin Beck (portrayed by Jake Gyllenhaal), is a former Stark Industries employee and holographic illusions specialist who masquerades as a superhero named Mysterio, who claims to be from Earth-833.
 He is recruited by Talos (impersonating Nick Fury) to help Spider-Man stop the Elementals, which he secretly creates through illusions as a way to get recognition for his life's work, and revenge due to his grievance at Stark Industries and by the late Tony Stark, his former employer.
-He is seemingly killed though the writers and John Watts left his "death" sequence ambiguous intentionally in case Sony or themselves came up with further stories involving Mysterio.
-He teams up with William Ginter Riva downloading the drones' data and doctoring the footage to frame Spider-Man for the attack in addition to Beck revealing Parker's identity to the world, and even those who had been on his side.
+He is killed, but before his death, he has his associate William Ginter Riva download the drones' data and doctor the footage to frame Spider-Man for the attack in addition to Beck revealing Parker's identity to the world, and even those who had been on his side.
 Beck's victory over Spider-Man is later undone when Stephen Strange casts a spell to make the world forget Parker ever existed.

-As of 2025, the character has appeared in one project: the film Spider-Man: Far From Home (2019).
+As of 2026, the character has appeared in one project: the film Spider-Man: Far From Home (2019).
 An alternate universe variant of Beck (voiced by Alejandro Saab) appeared in one project: the Disney+ animated series What If...?.